rrcobb/backgammon/devlog.md

   - highlight blots
   - highlight primes

+- custom weights for evaluation function / strategy
+  - custom parameters for mcts / expectimax

+- user-controllable settings

 - web play / pvp
 - web strategy simulator

 - doubling cube

-## Other Todos...

-- eventually, if the game really needs faster play, we can try optimizing again parallelize, maybe bun workers
-  - see if we can find hotspots and optimize them down
 - evaluation / strategy comparison
   - we have the tournament, but we could add a difference-of-rollouts method
   - find differences, then rollout from the differences to compare (e.g. how they do 'real' evals between top-of-the-line models)

+- eventually, if the game really needs faster play, we can try optimizing again:
+  - parallelize, maybe bun workers
+  - see if we can find hotspots and optimize them down

 ## neural net thoughts